Managing Your Time

 Prioritize Like It’s Survival Mode

 Not everything matters equally.
-Some tasks move the needle, others just fill time.
+Some tasks move you forward, others just fill time.

 • List it out.
 What has to be done this week?
 What can wait?